bn-nb/april-calib/README.md

 # april-calib
+**Python 3.8+** Uses f-strings and walrus-assignment.
 Detect pose of April tags by calibrating camera.

 ## Usage